lanl/spiner/doc/sphinx/src/databox.rst

 integer in the function signature indicates which dimension in the ``DataBox`` is indexed.
 For example:

-.. cpp:function:: Real DataBox::interpToReal(const Real x3, const Real x2, const Real x1, const int idx) const;
+.. cpp:function:: T DataBox::interpToReal(const T x3, const T x2, const T x1, const int idx) const;

 interpolates the three slower-moving indices and indexes the fastest moving index.
 On the other hand,

-.. cpp:function:: Real DataBox::interpToReal(const Real x4, const Real x3, const Real x2, const int idx, const Real x1) const;
+.. cpp:function:: T DataBox::interpToReal(const T x4, const T x3, const T x2, const int idx, const T x1) const;

 interpolates the fastest moving index, then indexes the second-fastest, then interpolates the remaining three slower.
 The